theycallmethetailor/js-function-scopes/README.md

 <details>
-  <summary>let and const are diffent from let because..?</summary>
+  <summary>let and const are different from let because..?</summary>
-	They do not get hoisted the same way as `var` they also throw name collision erros.
+	They do not get hoisted the same way as `var` they also throw name collision error.
 </details>